Petco Health and Wellness (NASDAQ:WOOF) Releases FY 2022 Earnings Guidance

 Petco Health and Wellness (NASDAQ:WOOF – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $0.77-$0.81 for the period, compared to the consensus estimate of $0.90.
 The company issued revenue guidance of $5.97 billion-$6.05 billion, compared to the consensus revenue estimate of $6.13 billion.

-Petco Health and Wellness (NASDAQ:WOOF – Get Rating) last released its quarterly earnings data on Wednesday, August 24th.
-The company reported $0.19 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.22 by ($0.03).
+Petco Health and Wellness (NASDAQ:WOOF – Get Rating) last issued its earnings results on Wednesday, August 24th.
+The company reported $0.19 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.22 by ($0.03).
 The business had revenue of $1.48 billion during the quarter, compared to the consensus estimate of $1.49 billion.
-Petco Health and Wellness had a net margin of 2.03% and a return on equity of 7.96%.
-Petco Health and Wellness’s quarterly revenue was up 3.2% on a year-over-year basis.
-During the same quarter in the prior year, the company earned $0.21 EPS.
-Equities research analysts predict that Petco Health and Wellness will post 0.76 EPS for the current fiscal year.
+Petco Health and Wellness had a return on equity of 7.96% and a net margin of 2.03%.
+The business’s revenue was up 3.2% on a year-over-year basis.
+During the same period in the prior year, the business earned $0.21 EPS.
+Equities research analysts predict that Petco Health and Wellness will post 0.66 earnings per share for the current fiscal year.

 About Petco Health and Wellness